jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 My research is aimed at reducing societal risks from AI.
 I’m particularly concerned about emerging risks from frontier AI models.

-I try to inform high-stakes governance decisions by policymakers (e.g. the US and UK government) and frontier AI developers (e.g. OpenAI, Google DeepMind, and Anthropic).
+I try to inform high-stakes governance decisions by policymakers (e.g. the UK government) and frontier AI developers (e.g. OpenAI, Google DeepMind, and Anthropic).

 [Risk management](#risk-management) • [Regulation](#regulation) • [Corporate governance](#corporate-governance) • [Auditing](#auditing)

 ---

-### Risk management
+## Risk management
 It becomes increasingly clear that the development and deployment of frontier AI models poses severe risks to society.
 I study how these risks can be measured and reduced to an acceptable level.

 Ongoing research projects: